vExcess/jig-lang/book/language/variables.md

 Assigning a value to a variable whose's data types don't match causes Jig to attempt to implicitly cast the value and throws a type error if it fails.
 Although you can't change a variable's data type, you can declare a new variable with the same identifer to shadow the old variable.
 Shadowing a variable will throw a compiler warning to alert the programmer about potential bugs.
 Even though it throws a warning the code will still compile and run.
 Use the `#shadow` flag above the variable declaration to disable the warning.

 ## Scoping
-All variables are block scoped
+All variables are lexically block scoped
 ```ts
 var a = 1;
 var b = 2;